 Last week we suggested that the free market is a tool at our disposal to help bring about flourishing (Anne Bradley offers a good definition of flourishing in this post).
 The market is a tool we can use to answer the call placed on us by the cultural mandate.

-Jeff Van Duzer gives a concise picture of how the market contributes to flourishing when, in his book Why Business Matters to God, he writes,
+Jeff Van Duzer gives a concise picture of how the market contributes to flourishing in his book Why Business Matters to God:

 Business exists in society in order to provide a platform where people can express aspects of their God given identity through meaningful and creative work and to provide goods and services to a community to enable it to flourish.